 is inhabited by three mysterious people, hospitable but reticent.
 The seductive

-voice and pleasant manners of the woman of the house do not hide the
+pleasant manners of the woman of the house do not hide the

 unusual hazel colour of her penetrating eyes, later described as «yellowish»

 (44).
 Half-way between a witch and a fairy, the woman offers delicious food

 to appear out of nowhere and dominates the small community

 that lives with her, and the growing mystery and contradictory information

 about the different members increase the sombreness of the house and its surroundings,

 an unseen mountain lion, by the bark of coyotes